canonical/k8s-snap/docs/src/capi/howto/rollout-upgrades.md

 ## Update the CK8sControlPlane resource

 The first step in upgrading the control plane is to update the CK8sControlPlane resource with the new Kubernetes version.
+In this example, the control plane is called `c1-control-plane`.

 ```
 kubectl edit ck8scontrolplane c1-control-plane